 Google's Ranking System

-The first thing you need to understand is what factors go into Google’s ranking system.
+The first thing to understand is what determines Google’s ranking system.

-Moz put together this list of all the different things Google considers when choosing how to rank your site.
+Moz compiled this list of all the different factors Google considers when choosing how to rank your site.
 While all of these are important, there are four key factors that have a special effect on local businesses.

 Claim Your Google My Business Page

-While Google does make ranking difficult, they do an awesome job of making everything else super easy.
-Visit this link and Google will walk you through everything you need to do in order to setup your GMB account.
+While Google does make ranking difficult, they do a great job of making everything that goes into ranking easy to use.
+Google will walk you through everything you need to do in order to set up your GMB account.